chanchadsahil7/DearO/readme.md

 1) `server.js` : contains the main server code to run and handle api request.

-2) `scrape.py` : contains python script to scrape the data from thr given link.
+2) `scrape.js` : contains js script to scrape the data from thr given link.

 3) `schema.js` : contains the schema for the repoList collection whate data will be stored.

 ## limitations

-1) The scrape/ crawling code was written in python (had no experience in crawling with javascript) but it serves the purpose.

-2) for now connection to mongo db is opened and closed for each request which should be changed to a server session.
+1) for now connection to mongo db is opened and closed for each request which should be changed to a server session.